top of page

 If you want tailored guidance for your own situation, our Business Structure Advice Sydney page explains how Adenix helps business owners choose the right setup.

-In this guide, we break down the real differences between a sole trader and a company in Australia, in plain English, so you can make a smarter decision.
+In this guide, I’ll break down the real differences between a sole trader and a company in Australia, in plain English.
+This way, you can make a smarter decision.

 A sole trader is the simplest business structure in Australia.
-You run the business as an individual, which means you keep full control, but you are also legally responsible for the business, including its debts and losses.
+I run the business as an individual, which means I keep full control.
+However, I am also legally responsible for the business, including its debts and losses.

 For many people starting out, this is the most straightforward option.
 It is common for freelancers, consultants, tradies, solo service providers, and people testing a business idea before growing further.

-A company is different because it is a separate legal entity from you.
-That means the company can own assets, enter contracts, and take on debts in its own name.
+A company is different because it is a separate legal entity from me.
+This means the company can own assets, enter contracts, and take on debts in its own name.

 This structure is often chosen by business owners who want more separation between personal and business risk, plan to grow, or want a structure that may be more suitable for adding shareholders or building a larger operation.

-This is usually the first issue people should think about.
+This is usually the first issue I think about.

-As a sole trader, there is no legal separation between you and the business.
-That means if the business runs into debt or legal trouble, you are personally responsible.
+As a sole trader, there is no legal separation between me and the business.
+If the business runs into debt or legal trouble, I am personally responsible.

-The government states this directly Difference between a sole trader and a company.
+The government states this directly in the Difference between a sole trader and a company.

-With a company, the business is a separate legal entity, which generally gives more protection to your personal assets than a sole trader structure.
+With a company, the business is a separate legal entity.
+This generally gives more protection to my personal assets than a sole trader structure.
 That is one of the main reasons many owners switch to a company as risk, revenue, or complexity grows.

 That does not mean a company removes all personal responsibility in every situation.
 Directors still have duties and obligations.
 ASIC explains those responsibilities in ASIC business basics.

-If your priority is getting started quickly and with low cost, sole trader is usually the easier path.
+If my priority is getting started quickly and with low cost, a sole trader is usually the easier path.

 According to the Australian Government, sole traders generally have fewer setup costs.
-An ABN is free, and if you want to trade under a name other than your personal name, you may need to register a business name.
+An ABN is free, and if I want to trade under a name other than my personal name, I may need to register a business name.

 A company is more expensive and more involved.
 It must be registered with ASIC and has ongoing obligations.